 Subject to the other provisions of this Code of Conduct, information that is reasonably necessary for the due diligence process or for the regulatory approval process may be exchanged.
 Because Enron and Dynegy are considered competitors until consummation of the merger, employees should avoid discussions of competitively sensitive information that is not necessary and relevant to consummate the transaction (e.g., discussions regarding prospective prices or terms of sale, prospective marketing, product development plans and customers).
 Exchange of competitively sensitive information should be limited to historical publicly available information and any data exchanged should, to the extent possible, be aggregate data rather than transaction-specific data.
 Employees should ask themselves for what reason will the information be exchanged and what will be the likely effect of the exchange on competition.

-[Discuss PGE and Illinova public utility issues] [Rick Shapiro]
+[

 The degree of scrutiny under antitrust laws will vary with the competitive conditions in the relevant markets and the progress of the merger.
 As regulatory approvals are received for the merger and the likelihood of consummation of the merger increases, greater latitude is afforded in the exchange of information.